ajirios/Streaming-Website/README.md

 # Chillonline

-This code is a beta release of an online work, learning, and relaxation social networking platform.
+This code is a beta release of the online work, learning, and relaxation social networking platform.